New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 Does the testing requirement apply to children?

-Yes, it applies to all air passenger two years or older flying into the United States.
+Yes, it applies to all air passenger 2 years or older flying into the United States.

 Does it apply to land border and seaport arrivals?